RicardoDanta/holbertonschool-AirBnB_clone/README.md

 ## Execute owr console

-You can execute ir typing:
+You can execute it typing:
 $ ./console.py

 ## Which commands do we use?